-1. The contest will be held in preliminary round(s) by state societies and/or chapters of the Sons of the American Revolution to select one winner from each participating state.
+1. The contest will be held in the preliminary round(s) by state societies and/or chapters of the Sons of the American Revolution to select one winner from each participating state.
 In districts where no state society sponsors an entrant, a district entry is permitted.
 Each participating state society or district should provide information regarding the contest to senior high school, parochial, private and home-schooled speech and/or history teachers and principals or counselors as early as possible.

 2. The contest is open to all students of the freshman, sophomore, junior and senior classes (Grades 9 - 12) in the public, parochial, private and home schools within the jurisdiction of the sponsoring state society or district.